Menggg/code_challenge/README.md

 Code_challenge
 ----
-Code was written by R
+This program was written by R

 Please install package "stringr" before running
 ```